The EBLM project XVI. Moderate spin-orbit misalignment of the low mass eclipsing binary EBLM J0021-16: Discussion

 Another trend that emerges from looking at the obliquity of systems with different mass ratios is that systems with larger mass ratios tends to be more aligned.
 This is likely caused by tides being more efficient with more massive secondary bodies.
 Indeed, Eq.~\ref{Realignment Eq} shows that the re-alignment time for convective envelope stars scales as $\tau_{\rm align,CE}\propto1/q^2$, and hence eclipsing binaries (high $q$) might be all aligned, whereas there is a spread for hot Jupiters. \citet{Zahn1977} also shows that the hotter stars, with radiative outer envelopes, have an even stronger relationship between the alignment timescale and mass ratio with host stars above $1.6M_\odot$: $\tau_{\rm align, RE}\propto1/(q^2(1+q)^{5/6})$.

 We do encourage caution with respect to interpreting these early measurements of eclipsing binary obliquities.
 It is evident from Fig.~\ref{fig:lambda-q} that the field of RM measurements and stellar obliquities is much more developed for hot Jupiters than it is for eclipsing binaries.
-There are only 4 measured true obliquities for a mass ratio greater than 0.01, and all of them are for stars cooler than the Kraft break.
+There are only 4 measured true obliquities for a mass ratio greater than 0.01, and all of them are for primary stars cooler than the Kraft break.
+The companions of these systems are EBLM J0021-16B ($\psi=28.9\pm2.1^{\circ}$), CWW 89Ab ($\psi=15.1^{+15.0\circ}_{-10.9}$), TOI-2119b ($\psi=15.7 \pm 5.6^{\circ}$), and LP 261-75C ($\psi = 14.0^{+7.8\circ}_{-6.7}$).
+The latter three companions are all transiting brown dwarfs with measured obliquities from \citet{Carmichael2025} using techniques similar to those outlined in Section \ref{subsection:RM Fit}.
+CWW 89 and LP 261-75 are confirmed triple systems consisting of a brown dwarf orbiting an inner M-dwarf with an outer M-dwarf companion.
+TOI-2119 is not a confirmed triple system, but has a Gaia RUWE of 1.93 \citep{Belokurov2020,GaiaCollaboration2016}, indicating an unresolved massive third body in the system \citep{Belokurov2020,Krolikowski2021}.
+These systems all have non-zero eccentricities with mostly aligned orbits. \citet{Petrovich2015} presents a plausible framework via coplanar high eccentricity migration that would explain the high eccentricity but spin-orbit alignment for CWW 89. \citet{Carmichael2025} proposes that this could also explain the similar orbits for TOI-2119 and LP 261-75.
 More RM measurements, including those already observed and soon to be published in the EBLM program, will shed more light on tidal re-alignment timescales.